Zilliqa/ZIP/zips/zip-11.md

 Note that, **gZILs will be issued only for 1 year**, with the objective to create scarcity and incentivize the early birds to get involved in the staking program.

-gZIL will have no pre-defined exchange rate pegged to ZIL, i.e., gZILs cannot be redeemed for ZILs.
-However, since gZILs will be needed to vote in the DAO, we believe that a secondary market for gZIL may open up on the upcoming [ZilSwap DEX](https://zilswap.io/swap) that will help with the price discovery of gZIL.

 ### Usage